 You can also, thanks to the recently released Sonos Alexa skill, use voice commands to get music playing on other Sonos speakers throughout your home.
 The skill is still in beta and is hence a little buggy (it refused to play the radio on “kitchen speaker”, but was fine with “kitchen”), but when this sees a full launch it will be another helpful feature.

-It feels as though the Sonos One could eventually end up being the perfect Alexa speaker.
+Essentially, we think the Sonos One is the best Alexa speaker on the planet – and the best Google Assistant speaker, too.
 Fundamentally this is because it’s underpinned by audio quality that’s a step above what’s available on Amazon’s current generation of Echo hardware, but it’s a speaker that also integrates fantastically well with the rest of Sonos’s multi-room lineup.

 Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update in good time.
 The speaker is now just as effective as an Amazon Echo at playing your music, and sounds much better than Amazon's own speaker.